Headstorm/Interview/challenges/DataScienceChallenge.md

 >   Meteorological spring begins on March 1 and includes the months of March, April, and May
 >   Meteorological summer begins on June 1.
 It includes the months of June, July, and August
 >   Meteorological fall begins on September 1 and includes the months of September, October, and November

+   <strong>What is a birth date?</strong>
+>   For the purposes of this challenge, the birth date is a Unix Timestamp in UTC between Jan 1 2018 and May 2 2019.
+ Examples can be found in the `data/birthdays.csv`.

+   <strong>What is a location?</strong>
+>   For the purposes of this challenge, the location is a lat/long pair anywhere in or near the United States.
+Examples can be found in the `data/birthdays.csv`.

    <strong>What are some open data APIs I can use that would be useful for this challenge?</strong>
 >   https://openweathermap.org/api